 Please leave the following information when you call:

-Failure to clear absences will result in consequences including detention, loss of privileges (dances, sports contests) and possible truancy actions.
+Failure to clear absences will result in consequences including detention, loss of privileges (dances, sports contests) and possible in-school suspension.

 This is a reminder that San Lorenzo Valley Unified School District policy, as set by the Board of Trustees, declares that we are a fragrant-neutral district.
 As we begin to have our drama performances and other site-based activities and meetings, please take care to follow the policies below for the sake of the students and members of our community who are highly allergic to fragrances and scents.